-But the astronaut’s last words before re-entry were not for themselves.
+But some of the astronaut’s last words before re-entry were not for themselves.
 They were for mission control.
 “I know all of us here want to thank all of you guys down there for the very fine job you did,” Swigert transmitted.
 “That’s affirm,” chimed in Lovell.

 By Apollo 13, NASA had a pretty good handle on radio blackouts during re-entry, and for a given trajectory, it could work out how long—almost to the second—a spacecraft would be out of touch.
 In the Odyssey’s case, it was about 3 minutes.

-The appointed time came and went, and as the seconds turned into minutes without any sign of the Odyssey, the tension dragged out like a rusty blade through mission control.
+The appointed time came and went, and as the seconds turned into minutes without any sign of the Odyssey, the tension dragged out like a blade through mission control.

 “It was the worst time of the whole mission,” agrees Kranz.
 “The blackout was a very difficult time for every controller.
 You ask yourself ‘did I give the crew everything I needed to and was my data right?’...It was just a difficult time.”